forthrightla/joshwrightlac/projects/project-1.md

 We also set our expectations very low on conversion rate due to the brand being unestablished.

 Our conversion rate for week one was **3.6%**, which exceeded our expectations.

+### Final takeaways

+Using the results from the Ribbon experiment, we were able to make a case for dramatically simplifying the existing LegalZoom LLC experience and adding more personable copy.

+I worked with the LLC product team to identify screens to A/B test removing, and places in the funnel to rework the copy.
+When the reworked LLC was launched, conversion increased by **8%**.